krishnakadiyala/NPAcourse/slides/data/M05_Ansible.md

 - Lab 8 - Auto-Create Directories using the file module
 - Lab 9 - Getting Started with the Command Module
-- Lab 10 - Getting started with the cli_command Module
-- Lab 11 - Continuous Compliance with Ansible
+- Lab 10 - Continuous Compliance with Ansible

 ---
 class: center, middle, title